3 simple steps to lose weight as fast as possible. Read now

 One large raw egg contains:

-In addition, one raw egg contains 147 mg of choline (27% of your daily value), an essential nutrient that has been shown to impact brain function positively.
-Choline may play a role in heart health as well.
+In addition, one raw egg contains 147 mg of choline (27% of your daily value), an essential nutrient that has been shown to positively impact brain function.
+Choline may also play a role in heart health.

 Raw eggs are also high in lutein and zeaxanthin.
 These essential antioxidants protect your eyes and may reduce your risk of age-related eye diseases.